 Becoming an Optician in Hawaii

-Opticians are primarily responsible for filling eyewear prescriptions, helping patients select frames and instructing them on how to use and care for their eyewear.
-Optician jobs are on the rise in Hawaii, with a predicted growth rate of 12.3 percent by 2024.
+Opticians are primarily responsible for filling eyewear prescriptions, helping patients select frames, and instructing them on how to use and care for their eyewear.
+Optician jobs are on the rise in Hawaii, with a predicted growth rate of 9 percent by 2030.
 If having a high-demand job that involves helping people daily interests you, you may want to consider becoming an optician in Hawaii.[En Español]

 Licensing Requirements for Opticians in Hawaii